-Formal Meal is held several times a semester, providing an opportunity for staff and students to dine together and listen to guest speakers.
-Attendees wear their academic gowns, and students stand until the head table arrives and the Latin grace has been said.
-The gowns, the grace, and the ritual have become familiar territory for King’s students and alumni; an essential part of what it means to be part of the King’s community.
+In the earliest days of the college, residence students gathered to eat the main meal of the day in a formal setting.
+Much like today, the students all wore academic gowns and heard traditional Latin graces, and etiquette rules were in place.
+These basic, simple formalities have remained relatively unchanged for some 200 years.Formal Meal is held once a semester, providing an opportunity for faculty, staff and students to dine together and listen to guest speakers.
+Attendees wear their academic gowns, and students stand until the head table arrives and the Latin grace has been said (or sung!).
+The gowns, the grace and the ritual have become familiar territory for King’s students and alumni; an essential part of what it means to be part of the King’s community.